 - Pick the right tools for the job: That old rusty metal rake in your shed might look like it still has life in it, but it may be time to upgrade your garden tools.
 There are many lightweight, ergonomic rakes out there that can save you lots of time and prevent injury.
 There are also rake alternatives, including push-power leaf collectors that help take some of the physical strain out of raking.

-Before tackling the yard, warm-up for 5-10 minutes to get the joints moving and increase blood circulation.
-Try marching on the spot, climbing stairs or a quick walk around your property.
+- Warm-up: Before tackling the yard, warm-up for 5-10 minutes to get the joints moving and increase blood circulation.
+Try marching on the spot, climbing stairs, or a quick walk around your property.
 Follow this with gentle stretches for your back, arms, shoulders, and legs.
-Never bounce, jerk, or strain when stretching.
+Never bounce jerk or strain when stretching.
 A warm-up ensures your body is ready for action!

-Fall is a beautiful season and an opportunity to get outside and for some family time while tackling much-needed chores.
+Fall is a beautiful season and an opportunity to get outside and for some family time while tackling much needed chores.
 Raking has dual benefits.
 It’s good for the grass and it’s good physical exercise for us.
 All you need is a rake and keep in mind these helpful tips.
-Most importantly, don’t forget to have fun and rake without the ache!
+Most importantly, don’t forget to have fun!